-This property is designated Urban General on the Future Built Form Map of the Comprehensive Plan.
-Applicable characteristics of the Urban General classification include the following:
+The majority of the subject properties are designated Urban General on the Future Built Form Map of the Comprehensive Plan.
+Applicable characteristics of the Urban General classification include some of the following:

 - 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 2.
-New housing helps increase the range of choice, supply, and adds additional appropriately-scaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
-Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 4.
-Cut-through traffic is minimized. - 5.
-New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
-Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
-The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
+Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 3.
+New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center.

+4. Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm.

+- 5. The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 6.
 New sidewalks contribute to the completion of a sidewalk network.